Study portals

 • find academic information and literature

-• find areas for studying and rooms for working in groups
+• find areas for studying and rooms for group work

 • get assistance in how to search, assess and organise academic information.